EliAndrewC/l7r/setting/budgets.md

 - Kick-ups out of domains, aggregated: ~32.6 million koku/year, of which ~16.3M lands at the Imperial center (5% land-output kick-up + 5% tariff kick-up per the [Imperial Budget](#the-imperial-budget) framing) and ~16.3M flows to family and clan daimyo
 - Stays within domains (operations + discretionary across all tiers): ~88 million koku/year

-Two different empire-wide multipliers are in use across the documentation, both correct in their respective contexts: **~284 actual domains** for whole-domain quantities (capital revenue, daimyo cuts, land-output aggregations - matching this table's per-median scale), and **~400 median-size-equivalents × 6 = ~2,400 provincial cities** for sub-unit counts (provinces, counties, tariff collection points - because larger actual domains have proportionally more sub-units than the median).
+Two different empire-wide multipliers are in use across the documentation, both correct in their respective contexts: **~284 actual domains** for whole-domain quantities (capital revenue, daimyo cuts, land-output aggregations - matching this table's per-median scale), and **~400 median domains × 6 = ~2,400 provincial cities** for sub-unit counts (provinces, counties, tariff collection points - because larger actual domains have proportionally more sub-units than the median).
 The [Imperial Budget](#the-imperial-budget) figures below use whichever multiplier is appropriate for each line.

 The empire-wide figures align with the [Imperial Budget](#the-imperial-budget) breakdown below, where the Imperial Court's annual revenue derives primarily from ~16.3M of cross-domain kick-ups (land + tariff combined) plus direct Imperial-domain revenue (Otosan Uchi tax base + tariffs, Imperial-family land taxes, salt monopoly cuts, and miscellaneous mining royalties).